asligulaksan/Employees-Database-Tableau-Examples/README.md

 # SQL-Tableau-Integration
 In this repository, my aim is to practice my Tableu and SQL skills using Employees sample database [[1]](#1).
 All the sql files for the queries shown below are given in the <a href="https://github.com/asligulaksan/SQL-Tableau-Integration/tree/main/SQL%20queries">SQL queries</a> folder.
-SQL codes are written in MySQL.
+SQL codes are written in MySQL and all the relavent query results can also be accessed from the <a href="https://github.com/asligulaksan/SQL-Tableau-Integration/tree/main/Data">data</a> folder.

 ## SQL Query 1
 Create a visualization that provides a breakdown between the male and female employees working in the company each year, starting from 1990.